 Clickable elements, buttons

-This may sound obvious but it should be evident for a user which elements are clickable and which are not.
+This may sound obvious but it should be evident to a user which elements are clickable and which are not.

 We recommend conducting icon testing on your designs in order to make sure none of them confuse the end users.
 This will help to ensure a smooth navigation process in the app.